-The purpose of the Audit Committee is to assist Board oversight of:
+The purpose of the Board of Director's Audit Committee is to assist the Board in its oversight of:

-- 1. The independent registered public accounting firm's qualifications and independence
+- The independent registered public accounting firm's qualifications and independence;

-- 2. The performance of the corporation's internal audit function and independent registered public accounting firm
+- The performance of the corporation's internal audit function and independent registered public accounting firm;

-- Assure the integrity of the corporation's financial statements
+- Assure the integrity of the corporation's financial statements, and

 Top of the page